El-Zagal-Shriners/Group-Project/README.md

 );
 ```

+Other tables and all SQL queries can be found in the `databaserefactor.sql` file.

-If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`
+If you would like to name your database something else, you will need to change `el_zagal_shriners` to the name of your new database name in `server/modules/pool.js`

 ## Development Setup Instructions